 Pallas

-Because they always use local products and ingredients, there is a deep taste on every single plate.
-In addition, the service is fast and the staff professional and helpful.
+They always use local products and ingredients, the service is fast, and the staff is professional and helpful.
 All in all, if you pass by Pallas, you have to stop by and try the food.

 Oinoa